eslint/eslint/README.md

 ### I'm not giving up JSHint for this!

 That's not really a question, but I got it.
-I'm not trying to convince you that JSCheck is better than JSHint.
-The only thing I know is that JSCheck is better than JSHint for what I'm doing.
+I'm not trying to convince you that ESLint is better than JSHint.
+The only thing I know is that ESLint is better than JSHint for what I'm doing.
 In the off chance you're doing something similar, it might be better for you.
 Otherwise, keep using JSHint, I'm certainly not going to tell you to stop using it.